hazymorning/origami/README.md

 # Origami

 A calm, airy dashboard built around `paper-buttons-row`.
 I started this back in 2022 and keep changing it constantly.
-This whole dashboard was pretty much exclusively created on my phone from the couch, do with that information what you will.

 > [!NOTE]
 > This dashboard actively avoids using `card-mod` and is built around the idea that layout shifts look terrible.
 Jinja templates and styling injections add rendering delays.
 I want the dashboard to load perfectly and instantly.
 This is why sometimes, even though a feature could be achieved much more simply using a Jinja template, the dashboard uses alternative approaches to ensure the card is completely styled the exact second it appears.